-The ANMC supports the feasibility study however ANMC is opposed to any government movement as part of a free trade agreement which may impact negatively on the integrity of the regulatory process.
+The ANMC supports the process for any proposed FTA negotiations; however ANMC is opposed to any government movement as part of a free trade agreement which may impact negatively on the integrity of the regulatory process.
 Regulation is about the protection of the public; as such Nursing and Midwifery Regulatory Authorities maintain the need to assess the ability to practise of nurses and midwives who have not been educated in Australia, against the same standards expected of Australian nurses and midwives.
-All nurses and midwives in Australia and overseas nurses and midwives are required to meet the Australian Nursing and Midwifery Competency standards.
-When internationally educated nurses and midwives do not meet these standards they must complete a competency program approved by the State/Territory Nursing/ Midwifery Regulatory Authority.
+All nurses and midwives in Australia and overseas nurses and midwives are required to meet the Australian Nursing and Midwifery Council

+Competency standards.
+When internationally educated nurses and midwives do not meet these standards they must complete a competency program approved by the State/Territory Nursing and Midwifery Regulatory Authority.
 In this way the Nursing and Midwifery Regulatory Authorities ensure the continued provision of standards of nursing and midwifery care which protect the public.